RobinPett/1dv610_lab2/readme.md

 ## Bug report

 ## Known issues
+- Generating palettes can be slow - optimizing needed
 - Image links can fail if the server has origin controll
 - Images with just a few colors can't extract multiple colors